RealPlayer: Related products

-RealJukebox was a computer program released by RealNetworks that allowed users to organise their digital music.
+RealJukebox was a media player that allowed users to play and manage their digital music on hard drives, CDs and online.
 It was first released in May 1999.
-By late 2001, the functions of the program had been integrated into the Real's core media player program, RealPlayer.
+By late 2001, the functions of RealJukebox, RealPlayer and GoldPass (a subscription webcast service) had been integrated into Real's newly released all-in-one media player, RealOne Player.

 Reception

-Past versions of RealPlayer have been criticized for containing adware and spyware.
+Past versions of RealPlayer have been criticized for containing adware and spyware such as Comet Cursor.
 In 1999 security researcher Richard M. Smith dissected some of RealJukebox's network traffic and discovered that it was sending a unique identifier with information about the music titles to which its users were listening.
 RealNetworks issued a patch, and the spyware was removed in version 1.02.
-Their download page stated RealJukebox included privacy enhancements and gave a link to the privacy policy.PC World magazine named RealPlayer (1999 Version) as number 2 in its 2006 list "The 25 Worst Tech Products of All Time", writing that RealPlayer "had a disturbing way of making itself a little too much at home on your PC installing itself as the default media player, taking liberties with your Windows Registry, popping up annoying 'messages' that were really just advertisements, and so on."
+Their download page stated RealJukebox included privacy enhancements and supplied the link to their updated privacy policy.

+PC World magazine named RealPlayer (1999 Version) as number 2 in its 2006 list "The 25 Worst Tech Products of All Time", writing that RealPlayer "had a disturbing way of making itself a little too much at home on your PC--installing itself as the default media player, taking liberties with your Windows Registry, popping up annoying 'messages' that were really just advertisements, and so on."
 In 2007, it placed RealPlayer, versions 1996–2004, at number 5 in its list The 20 Most Annoying Tech Products.

 US-CERT has issued multiple security advisories reporting defects which allowed remote sites to use RealPlayer to execute attack code.